 - Grants and loans for which are eligible

 - Private loans

-- We subtract all of the available resources from the total estimated cost of your education.
-The difference in direct costs is the amount that can be covered through the student financial planning process.
+We subtract all of the available resources from the total estimated cost of your education.
+The difference between indirect costs is the amount that can be covered through the student financial planning process.

 In order for a student to be exempt from a course the student must have finished that course in a well-known education institution, a student must provide ITD Canada with a transcript and based on the nature of the course the student may be asked to write a challenge exam or submit a portfolio.

 The student must apply to start studies in April, July, or October of 2021 and must meet all the admission requirements of the Institute policies.
 Applicants for scholarships must be enrolled and registered as a full-time student.
 Scholarships will be applied upon completion of the fourth quarter of study.
 Selection will be based on the essay submission and applicants will be awarded according to the final evaluation of the Scholarships’ committee.
 The decision of the committee is final and cannot be appealed.
 Only recipients of the scholarships will be notified.

 Scholarships awarded by the Institute of Technology Development of Canada may be used only at the Institute of Technology Development of Canada.
 In the event the education is terminated either by the student or the Institute, the scholarship becomes null and void.
 The scholarship is not redeemable for cash and may not be used to finance optional programs sponsored by the Institute.